privacybydesign/irmamobile/README.md

 ```

 ## Edit irmago directly
-Sometimes it can be useful to directly edit irmago while debugging.
+Sometimes it can be useful to directly edit irmago while debugging (do this in the `yivi_core` directory).
 ```bash
 go mod edit -replace github.com/privacybydesign/irmago=<irmago_path_on_your_pc>
 go mod tidy